NssGourav/MAD_PROJECT/README.md

 Live route and stop information for shuttles

-Push notifications when a shuttle is near a selected sto
+Push notifications when a shuttle is near a selected stopp

 Search and filter shuttles based on routes or time